PetersonDave/countries/README.md

-# Sitecore Countries Importer generates country Sitecore items using country-specific data such as ISO, currency, calling code and region.
+# Sitecore Countries Importer

+Generates country Sitecore items using country-specific data such as ISO, currency, calling code and region.

 Install items and template directly, or install the template and generate the items youreslf.
 See below for details: